claytantor/welocally-places/readme.txt

-=== Welocally Places ===
+=== Welocally Places Basic For Wordpress ===
 Contributors: claytantor
-Tags: hyperlocal, geocoding, places, maps, foodie, travel Requires at least: 2.8, libCURL installed, jQuery 1.4.1 or greater Tested up to: 3.2.1
+Tags: hyperlocal, geocoding, places, maps, foodie, travel Requires at least: 2.8, jQuery 1.4.1 or greater
+Tested up to: 3.2.1
 Stable tag: trunk
 License: GPL v2 (GNU General Public License v2)

-The Welocally Places plugin lets easily associate places with rich maps and place info from our 16M US POI database.
+The Welocally Places Basic plugin lets easily associate places with rich maps and place info with your wordpress content.
+Simple tags let you put places or category maps anywhere on your site.

 == Description ==

 Welocally Places For WordPress makes it simple to attach real places to your content effectively making your blog a hyper-local property in minutes.
+With rich maps and location geocoding you can add stylish and interactive maps that help your readers know where you are talking about.
 Associating a place with your post is as easy as searching for a keyword, pointing and clicking.
 Primary features include:

-* Search geocoded places by keyword from our 16M USA place database
 * Put mutiple places maps on pages and posts.
-* Now we offer free basic service.
+* No registration required.
 * No coding required.
 Plug and play
-* 2 sidebar widgets, Map Widget and Place List Widget
-* Fully customizable maps
-* Google fonts integration, no CSS required for custom fonts
+* Smart sidebar widget associates similar places automatically.
 * Rich place information such as phone number, and website
 * Integrated driving directions
-* Category based map, automatically integrates "featured image" in pop-up (only for supported themes);
+* Category based map tags help you make directories quickly

 Product Overview: http://welocally.com/?page_id=2
 Product Help: http://welocally.com/?page_id=104